Runners

 All runners must collect their bib at the Running Expo at CommBank Stadium.
 Bibs will not be mailed out and no race bibs can be collected on race morning.

-The Expo is open across Friday 20 June and Saturday 21 June.
-Head to the bib collection area inside the stadium concourse, have your QR code and bib number ready, and you are good to go.
+The Expo is open across Friday 19 June and Saturday 20 June.
+Head to the bib collection area inside the stadium concourse, have bib number ready (emailed to you & found on your dashboard), and you are good to go.

 If you can’t make it yourself, no problem.
 A friend or family member can collect your bib on your behalf.
-They will just need your QR code and bib number, both of which will be emailed to YOU during race week.
+They will just need bib number.

 -